OpsMx/standard-isd-gitops/README.md

 - `kubectl -n opsmx-isd logs isd-spinnaker-halyard-0 -c create-halyard-local`

 ## Check the installation
-13. Access ISD using the URL specified in the values.yaml in step 5 in a browser such as Chrome.
+14. Access ISD using the URL specified in the values.yaml in step 5 and step 6 in a browser such as Chrome.
-14. Login to the ISD instance with user/password as admin and opsmxadmin123, if using the defaults for build-in LDAP.
+16. Login to the ISD instance with user/password as admin and opsmxadmin123, if using the defaults for build-in LDAP.
+17. Login to the Grafana URL with admin user/password as admin and opsmxadmin123 directly then need to provide "/grafana" at the end of URL then create non admin user (follow the Creating Non admin user mean view_access user in Grafana) steps
+18. Once we create non admin user ISD will be auto login with non admin user

+# Creating DataSource in Grafana
+1. Access Grafana using the URL specified in values.yaml
+2. Login to grafana using admin credentials (default username and password admin/opsmxadmin123 )
+3. Now, select Add new connection → select prometheus → Add new data source
+4. Provide the name and prometheus server URL(https://Prometheus) and save
+5. It will generate uid (ex: bed11ea0-a802-4b67-9646-5d6f2194495f)

+# Importing Dashboards in Grafana
+1. Go to grafana dashboard
+2. Click on Toggle Menu and select Dashboards
+3. Before importing the pipeline Insights and Stage Insights Json change the uid in all the panels which we get while creating promethus
+4. Now, click on New → Import the Pipeline Insights
+5. Provide the name and Change uid name and Import
+6. Same as Import the Stage Insights json also.

+# Creating Non admin user mean view_access user in Grafana
+1. Go to grafana dashboard
+2. Click on toggle button and select “Administration"
+3. Select Users→ New user→ give username and password as provided in values.yaml(under grafana section)
+4. Click on create user

 ## Switch from OpenLDAP to Saml
 1. Document to update from OpenLDAP to Saml can be found [here](https://docs.google.com/document/d/1y1xpMFq5fm5oqS83Bk62msM9VzdIr5kAcH_j2sNrmCw/edit#)